katelynrwalker/image-recognition-with-keras-convolutional-neural-networks/README.md

 ![prediction2](prediction2.JPG)

-With the model correctly predicting the category for **14 out of 15 images (93%)**, we can see that the model has shown success in predicting against unseen images.
+As can be seen in the Jupyter Notebook, the model correctly predicted the right category for **14 out of 15 images (93%)**.
+In this regard, the traind model has shown success in predicting against unseen images even with a small training size.

 # Conclusion